 For players who are entering the fourth and final year of their rookie scale contracts, July 1 is the first day that they can sign rookie scale extensions.
 Those players, who are – for the most part – 2015 first-round selections, will have until the start of the 2018/19 regular season to finalize long-term agreements with their current teams.

-Players eligible for rookie scale extensions can sign new deals that run at least four years, with those contracts taking effect to start the 2019/20 season.
+Players eligible for rookie scale extensions can sign new deals that run up to four or five years, with those contracts taking effect to start the 2019/20 season.
 If they don’t sign extensions during this offseason, those players will be eligible for restricted free agency in the summer of 2019.

 A year ago, only four players eligible for rookie scale extensions signed new deals between July 1 and the start of the season, which was an unusually low number.
 Here are the players eligible to sign rookie scale extensions this year, beginning on July 1: